ioitiki/nft-marketplace-docs/reference/graphql-api-reference/metakeep/README.md

 > As a developer, you can even build your own Non-Custodial Wallet that scales infinitely without re-inventing security, usability, and partner integrations on top of MetaKeep.
 >
 > © Copyright 2024, Passbird Research Inc.

+{% hint style="info" %}
+> If you would like to learn more about MetaKeep and gasless transactions visit their docs at [https://docs.metakeep.xyz](https://docs.metakeep.xyz).
+{% endhint %}